 The International Student Office runs an orientation program for new international students to help you transition to life at Castleton, in Vermont, and in the United States.
 During this orientation, you will become familiar with the services for international students.
 This orientation program is required for all incoming international students.
-We will be sending you more information about it in the summer.
-You should plan to arrive at Castleton University no later than Monday, August 16 for the new international student orientation, which starts on Tuesday, August 17.
+We will be sending you more information about it as the semester approaches.
+You should plan to arrive at Castleton University no later than January 11 for the new international student orientation, which starts on January 12.
 The following information should help with preparations for your travel to and arrival at Castleton.

 Please read carefully the “Instructions to Students” on page 2 of your I-20 form.
 Any violation will have serious consequences.
 An F1 student cannot be admitted to the United States more than 30 days before the program start date listed on your I-20.

 In order to enter the United States, you will need your passport with the F1 visa in it and your I-20 form.
 You should keep these documents along with your financial and academic records with you at all times when traveling.
 Do not put them in your checked baggage in case they are lost.